marekkalnik/blog-old/posts/2012-09-05-its-just-a-view.rst

     echo '</tr>';

 Then I put the array in a Project object, accessible in both the Excel generator and the html template.
-Next, I slightly modified the excel generation (I pass over the getCellIds() method implementation details, but it uses range('A', 'Z') if you have to ask)::
+Next, I slightly modified the Excel generation (I pass over the getCellIds method implementation details, but it uses range('A', 'Z') if you have to ask)::

     <?php